-Former Cuomo staffer files criminal complaint against governor with Albany sheriff's office | CNN Politics
+Cuomo staffer files criminal complaint against governor with Albany sheriff's office | CNN Politics

-A criminal complaint against New York Gov. Andrew Cuomo has been filed with the Albany Sheriff’s Office by a former staffer who is among the 11 whose sexual harassment allegations against the embattled Democrat were detailed in the state attorney general’s report released earlier this week.
+A criminal complaint against New York Gov. Andrew Cuomo has been filed with the Albany Sheriff’s Office by a staffer who is among the 11 whose sexual harassment allegations against the embattled Democrat were detailed in the state attorney general’s report released earlier this week.

 The complaint was confirmed to CNN by an attorney representing the anonymous accuser and a second source with direct knowledge.
 Albany County Undersheriff William Rice confirmed to CNN that a criminal complaint was filed by an unnamed accuser Thursday, but he did not go into details about the complaint.

-Note: CORRECTION: A previous version of this headline and story misstated the employment status of the accuser.
-She is currently employed in the governor’s office.